Silverbane/MinecraftImpossible/README.md

-Silversky Entertainment
+# MinecraftImpossible
-A Minecraft Impossible Server Configuration Collection Version:a1.0
+A Minecraft Spigot Server Configuration Collection

+Collected and Modified by Silversky Entertainment Version:a1.0

 I want to invite you and your friends to a survival Challenge: